HsuShihHsueh/scClass/README.md

 is either expensive or inefficient.
 Here we present scClass, a supervised deep learning model for annotating celltype on immmune cell.
 In this article, nine public datasets are collected used for training set or testing set.
-Finally, we provide a package for running scClass on Python and have a demo on Colab.
+Finally, we provide a package for running scClass on Python and have a demo on [Colab](https://colab.research.google.com/github/majaja068/scRNA-CellType-classifier/blob/main/scClass_demo.ipynb). whole source code and datasets are available at [Docker Hub](https://hub.docker.com/r/hsushihhsueh/scclass).